-The Norwegian National Report 2019 is subject to common reporting structures developed by CEER.
+The Norwegian National Report 2020 is subject to common reporting structures developed by CEER.
 This report and the National Report of the EU member states will be available on the CEER website www.ceer.eu.

-Oslo, 30 July 2019
+Oslo, 31 July 2020

-We Plataber
+We Alataber

-Ove Flataker Director The Norwegian Energy Regulatory Authority
+Ove Flataker

-1. THE NORWEGIAN WATER RESOURCES AND ENERGY DIRECTORATE (NVE)
+Director The Norwegian Energy Regulatory Authority

-The Norwegian Water Resources and Energy Directorate's (NVE) main statutory objective is to promote socioeconomic development through an efficient and environmentally sound energy production, as well as promoting efficient and reliable transmission, distribution, trade and efficient use of energy.
+1. THE NORWEGIAN ENERGY REGULATORY AUTHORITY

-NVE has the authority to issue regulations on economic and technical reporting, network revenues, market access and network tariffs, non-discriminatory behaviour, customer information, metering, settlement and billing and the organised physical power exchange (Nord Pool).
-In addition, NVE issues regulations on system responsibility and quality of supply.
-The Energy Act regulates the main frame of the Norwegian electricity and gas market and NVE has the power to enforce many of the provisions in the Energy Act.
+The Norwegian Energy Regulatory Authority (NVE-RME) is the national regulatory authority for the electricity and natural gas market in Norway.
+Its main statutory objective is to promote socioeconomic development through an efficient and environmentally sound energy production, as well as promoting efficient and reliable transmission, distribution, trade and efficient use of energy.

-NVE is the national regulatory authority for the electricity market in Norway.
-NVE has no ownership or economic interests in the electricity industry.
-NVE is a separate legal entity with its own budget set by the Parliament and has the authority to act within the scope of its competences.
-A new department for energy market regulation was established in 2013 to in order to prepare for the implementation of the Third Energy Market Package1.
+NVE-RME regulates areas such as economic and technical reporting, network revenues, market access and network tariffs, non-discriminatory behaviour, customer information, metering, settlement and billing as well as system and market operation.
+The Energy Act regulates the main frame of the Norwegian electricity and gas market and NVE-RME has the power to enforce many of the provisions in the Energy Act.
+NVE-RME is a separate legal entity with its own budget set by the Parliament and has the authority to act within the scope of its competences.

-NVE has a cooperation agreement with the Competition Authority (concerning i.e. market surveillance) and the Financial Supervisory Authority of Norway (concerning the financial markets for electricity derivatives).
-NVE also has a cooperation agreement with The Directorate for Civil Protection and Emergency Planning.
-NVE is a member of the Council of European Energy Regulators (CEER) and the organization of the Nordic Energy Regulators (NordREG).
+NVE-RME has a cooperation agreement with the Competition Authority (concerning i.e. market surveillance) and the Financial Supervisory Authority of Norway (concerning the financial markets for electricity derivatives).
+NVE-RME also cooperates with the Norwegian Consumer Council.
+NVE-RME is a member of the Council of European Energy Regulators (CEER), the Agency for the Cooperation of Energy Regulators (ACER) and the organisation for the cooperation of Nordic Energy Regulators (NordREG).